 Financial Performance Benchmarking within Water Utilities Companies

-The extensive secondary benchmarking initiative launched in 2017, by The KPI Institute, through its Center for Performance Benchmarking and Utilities Performance Labs, consists of 6 individual reports; 2 reports for each of the 3 utilities sectors- water, gas and electricity.
+Back in 2017, we launched an extensive secondary benchmarking initiative, through our Center for Performance Benchmarking and Utilities Performance Labs, consisting of 6 individual reports; 2 reports for each of the 3 utility sectors – water, gas, and electricity.
 The fourth report of the Utilities Performance Benchmarking Report Series 2017, “Financial Key Performance Indicators for Water Utilities” launches the part of financial reports from the series and includes data from 36 water utilities located in 13 countries situated on 5 continents.

 The companies were chosen in order to showcase the level of financial performance from different world regions as geographical matters can influence to a certain extend the operations and the geographical coverage of utilities companies.
 Moreover, in order to enable comparison for a wide range of companies, the report includes companies with different structures in terms of size, number of employees or departments.